quchen/voron/buildlog.md

    The jumpers next to the drivers near the edge are in _use board power for motors_ position anyway.
 This wasn’t electrically wrong (phew!), but needed additional cables to connect the `motor power` connector, so out it goes.
-In a future mod, since I’m using the huge relais anyway, I could get rid of both the bed connectors, and route some thermal regulator pin to the relais directly, since it doesn’t need bed power for switching.
+In a future mod, since I’m using the huge relay anyway, I could get rid of both the bed connectors, and route some thermal regulator pin to the relay directly, since it doesn’t need bed power for switching.
 The setup right now is the one one might use when powering the bed directly from the Octopus (with 24V).